-While using CRISPR gene editing technology to repair a gene in human embryos that causes hereditary blindness, scientists at Columbia University found it made additional unintended changes, eliminating an entire chromosome or large sections of it.
+While using CRISPR gene editing technology to repair a gene in human embryos that causes hereditary blindness, scientists at Columbia University found additional unintended changes, eliminating an entire chromosome or large sections of DNA.

 The study, published in Cell, used sperm from a single human donor with hereditary blindness caused by a mutation on the EYS gene to create 40 embryos.
 The investigators used CRISPR on 37 of the embryos, with the remaining three serving as controls.
 About half of the modified embryos lost large segments of chromosome 6, on which the mutation is located.